aliveui/registry-aliveui/progress-summary.md

 1. Study the shadcn implementation
 2. Create the component with the same API and functionality
 3. Document the component
+4. Create a display page showing all variants
-4. Update the components map
+5. Update the components map

 ## Testing and Quality Assurance